FaisalTamanoJr/Class-Notes/pages/FUNDCKT - Lesson 8.md

 - $j=\sqrt{ -1 }$ and $w_{d}=\sqrt{ w_{0}^2+\alpha^2 }$ which is called the [[damping frequency]]
 - Both $w_{d}$ and $w_{0}$ are [[natural frequencies]] because they help determine the [[natural response]]; while $w_{0}$ is often called the [[undamped natural frequency]], $w_{d}$ is called the [[damped natural frequency]]

-## Source-free parallel RLC circuit
+## Source-free Parallel RLC Circuit

 - [[overdamped case|Overdamped case]]
 	- The roots of the characteristic equation are real and negative